If you have any questions regarding the Annual Notices, please contact Christy Westfall at email@example.com.

 - Use of Technology Devices/Possession of Electronic Communication Devices

 Academic and Career Planning Services for Student

 The District offers parents multiple opportunities during the school year to participate in the ACP process and progress of their child.
 The ACP process is shared with parents in an electronic format.
 It will be highlighted throughout the year in school updates and during the registration process.
-Parents can continue to request individual meetings with school counselors to discuss career and academic planning.
+Parents can continue to request individual meetings with school counselors to discuss career and academic planning in addition to the small group academic advising meetings.
 For more information regarding ACP please visit the district website or by contacting Amie Farley, Director of College, Career and Life Readiness in the Teaching and Learning Department.

 Annual Notification of Board of Education Policies